 SALP will focus on the achievement of positive academic, behavioural, social and emotional outcomes for each student to maximise independence and access to further education and successful employment.
 Each student’s individual program will be based on their unique goals, strengths and needs and encourage the exploration and development of each student’s talents and interests to complement their secondary schooling experience.
 The curriculum will be tailored to meet the learning needs of each individual and be responsive to the student’s, family and community needs.

 A key feature of the SALP is the ‘SALP Room”, which is an accessible, comfortable, supportive and safe place for students to access learning opportunities – both structured and unstructured during class and break times.
-The amount of time each student spends within the SALP room will vary according to their individual need.
+The amount of time each student spends within the SALP room will vary according to their individual needs.
 Support will be provided to address the learning needs that stem directly from their ASD such as communication, self-regulation, peer interaction and organisational skills.
 Within the SALP room, explicit teaching will be utilised, with the aim of ensuring students maintain academic output; ensuring a smooth transition back into mainstream.
 Students in the program will be provided with internet access and encouraged to invite friends to the SALP room during breaks to socialise.

 Students with a recognised diagnosis of ASD can apply for selection to the SALP from within or outside of the local intake area.